Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is private mortgage insurance tax deductible?

 Maybe — but it depends on your adjusted gross income, when you took out your loan and what your expenses are.
+You’ll have to itemize your taxes to get this deduction.
 You can use the IRS online quiz to determine what mortgage-related expenses are tax deductible for you.

 US tax laws are constantly changing and are a little different each year.
 While most types of insurance are only deductible if purchased for business purposes, it’s a good idea to look up the most recent tax guidelines on the IRS website and consult a professional if you’re unsure.
 And for up-to-date information, check out our guide to income tax deductions.